oasdflkjo/oasdflkjo/README.md

 Alongside these, I have familiarity with `Azure` and `GIT`, and maintain a surface-level understanding of `CI/CD` pipelines and `HIL` testing.

+I've been reseraching OpenAI's `GPT-4` a lot recently.
+It's been helpful for brainstorming and finding information.
+I've also tested its ability to generate code, which is quite interesting.

 ## Old projects
 ### Botting hitas apartments